edgelesssys/marblerun.sh/content/docs/reference/coordinator.md

 }
 ```

-Depending on the API endpoint and the data submitted, `data` might contain a specific answer from the coordinator, or may just be `null` to acknowledge that the requested operation was performed successfully.
+Depending on the API endpoint and the data submitted, `data` might contain a specific answer from the Coordinator, or may just be `null` to acknowledge that the requested operation was performed successfully.

 Whereas an error (HTTP Code 4xx or 5xx) might look like this: